-- 1. Students will choose an article that applies to their practice.
+- 1. Students will choose a research study that applies to their practice.
 The article must relate to a concept or an issue that has arisen from one of the situations being studied.
-The chosen research article will be the same one presented to their Nursing and Health Issues group as indicated on the group skills evaluation tool. - 3.
+The chosen research study will be the same one presented to their Nursing and Health Issues group as indicated on the group skills evaluation tool.
+The study selected must be current (no older than 3-5 years). - 2.
 The paper will consist of four parts as well as an introduction and a conclusion.
 Breakdown of marks for content, mechanics and structure will be as follows: